ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

   request resources.

-This information allows the client to make a request of an oblivious target resource without that resource having only a limited ability to correlate that request with the client IP or other requests that the client might make to that server.
+This information allows the client to make a request of an oblivious target resource with that resource having only a limited ability to correlate that request with the client IP or other requests that the client might make to that server.